 Shannon Eggleston is the Program Director for Environment at the American Association of State Highway and Transportation Officials (AASHTO) where she advocates for and serves the needs of the Departments of Transportation in the U.S., and manages AASHTO programs related to environment, active transportation and infrastructure resilience.
 Shannon Eggleston works with members to develop relevant AASHTO policies, provides services to assist members in effectively and efficiently mainstreaming environmental and resilience considerations.
 Previously, she worked for the New York State Thruway Authority as Environmental Counsel and Counsel to the New York State Senate Transportation Committee.
 Shannon Eggleston earned a Bachelor of Arts degree in political science and finance from the Catholic University of America and a law degree from the Albany Law School of Union University.

 Hasan Ikhrata has over 25 years of public and private sector experience in Transportation Planning in Southern California.
-Prior to joining the Southern California Council of Governments in 1994, Hasan Ikhrata worked for the Los Angeles County Metropolitan Transportation Authority and the South Coast Air Quality Management District.
+Prior to joining the San Diego Association of Governments, Hasan Ikhrata joined the Southern California Council of Governments (SCAG) in 1994 and served as the Executive Director of SCAG for 10 years, and previously worked for the Los Angeles County Metropolitan Transportation Authority and the South Coast Air Quality Management District.
 He has received several awards and honors from various organizations and agencies including MOVE LA, for Outstanding Leadership as Executive Director.
 Hasan Ikhrata holds a Bachelor’s and a Master’s degree in Civil and Industrial Engineering from Zaporozhye University; a Master’s degree in Civil Engineering from UCLA and a PhD Candidacy in Urban Planning and Transportation from USC.

 Associate Executive Director/ Chief Technical Officer, Institute of Transportation Engineers